ohirose/bcpd/README.md

 ## Options

-Default values will be used if they are not specified.
+Default values will be used unless specified.

 ### Convergence